Table of Contents

 Session.AssembleOptions.FrameSource = AssembleOptions.FrameSourceSelection.FramePlayer;

-Alternatively, in the editor, select AR Session (EasyAR) and modify the corresponding option in Assemble Options in the Inspector window:
+You can also modify this option in the editor by selecting AR Session (EasyAR) and changing the corresponding setting in the Assemble Options section of the Inspector window:

 alt text

-The effect of using the frame player to play an EIF file is shown in the following video:
+The effect of playing EIF files with frame player is shown in this video:

-This video demonstrates the effect of using the frame player to simulate dense spatial mapping on a computer.
-The left side shows the Hierarchy view, the middle shows the Scene view, and the right side shows the Game view.
-The content in the Game view is the same as what the user would see on a mobile device in the real world.
+This video demonstrates using frame player for dense spatial mapping on a computer.
+The left shows the Hierarchy view, the center shows the Scene view, and the right shows the Game view.
+The Game view content matches what users see on their mobile devices in the real world.

-During the playback of the EIF file, all AR functional components in the session can work normally, and the content and interaction logic in the scene can also work normally, allowing most development work to be done on the computer with intuitive visual feedback.
+During EIF file playback, all AR feature components in the session work normally, and scene content and interaction logic also function properly.
+This allows most development work to be done on a computer with visual feedback.

 Tip

-The effect seen when playing an EIF file with the frame player on a computer is largely consistent with the effect on the mobile device when the EIF file was recorded.
+The effect seen when playing EIF files on a computer is basically consistent with the effect on the mobile device during recording.

 Important

-The runtime effect when playing an EIF file in the scene is related to the device used for recording and the frame source selected on the device at that time.
-Therefore, when recording an EIF file, it is recommended to use a device that is the same as or similar to the target device to ensure that the playback effect matches the effect on the target device.
-Additionally, it is important to pay attention to whether the motion tracking function was enabled during recording.
-If motion tracking was not enabled during recording, it cannot be enabled during playback, and AR features that rely on motion tracking (such as dense spatial mapping, Mega, etc.) will not work as they would on the device.
+The runtime effect when playing EIF files depends on the device used for recording and the frame source selected during recording.
+Therefore, when recording EIF files, use the same or similar devices as your target device to ensure consistent playback effects.
+Also pay attention to whether motion tracking is enabled during recording.
+If motion tracking is disabled during recording, it cannot be enabled during playback, and AR features relying on motion tracking (such as dense spatial mapping and Mega) won't work as on the actual device.

-By default, the frame player automatically starts playing the EIF file when the session starts, but the EIF file path needs to be specified before playback.
-This can be set using the FramePlayer.FilePathType and FramePlayer.FilePath properties.
+By default, frame player automatically starts playing EIF files when the session starts.
+However, you must specify the EIF file path before playback using the FramePlayer.FilePathType and FramePlayer.FilePath properties.

 For example: